Juan Pablo Di Pace: Career

-In 2013, Di Pace was cast as series regular billionaire businessman Nicolas Treviño for season 3 of the TNT drama series Dallas.
-In 2016, Di Pace appears in a recurring role as Fernando, the fiancé and ex-husband of Kimmy Gibbler on the Netflix series Fuller House.
-Starting in the second season he was promoted to the main cast.
+In 2016, Di Pace appeared in a recurring role as Fernando, the fiancé and ex-husband of Kimmy Gibbler on the Netflix series Fuller House.
+Starting in the second season he was promoted to the main cast, playing the role for 5 seasons until the show's end in 2020.

 In 2018, he was announced as one of the celebrities to compete on season 27 of Dancing with the Stars, being paired with the professional dancer Cheryl Burke.
-Despite earning five perfect scores and holding the highest average of the season, they were eliminated in the semi-final in a double elimination with Joe Amabile and Jenna Johnson, and tied for fifth place.
+Despite earning five perfect scores and holding the highest average of the season, they were eliminated in the semi-finals.
+Len Goodman along with judges Carrie Ann Inaba and Bruno Tonioli, expressed their outrage for the results.
+A frustrated Len said, "I know the Americans, we like fair play but mostly we like justice.
+And there's no justice here."
+Fans of the TV show deemed Juan Pablo's premature exit "ridiculous," an "injustice" and "not acceptable."